 - An electronic research library with hand-picked literature for evidence-based medicine education

 Our residents receive formal training in the management of substance use disorder, including the safe prescription of suboxone and methadone.
-Residents complete an 8-hour online course through American Society of Addition Medicine (ASAM), and supervising attendings are proponents of maintenance therapy
+Residents complete an eight-hour online course through American Society of Addition Medicine (ASAM), and supervising attendings are proponents of maintenance therapy.

-Our Medical Grand Rounds presentations occur every Wednesday and cover a wide variety of topics.
-Presentations include Cardiology, Pulmonology, Hematology/Oncology, Morbidity and Mortality, and Autopsy Grand Rounds.
-Sub-specialists facilitate Grand Rounds talks focused on evidence-based medicine.
+Our medical grand rounds presentations occur every Wednesday and cover a wide variety of topics.
+Presentations include visiting professors, cardiology, pulmonology, hematology/oncology, morbidity and mortality, and autopsy grand rounds.
+Subspecialists facilitate grand rounds talks focused on evidence-based medicine and monthly journal club.

-Resident presentations are a key component of our Grand Rounds, giving residents the opportunity to improve their presentation skills.
-Graduating 3rd year residents have the opportunity to present on a topic of their choice.
-In addition, residents of all years are given the opportunity to present case-based Noon Reports.
+Resident presentations are a key component of our grand rounds, giving residents the opportunity to improve their presentation skills.
+Graduating third year residents have the opportunity to present on a topic of their choice.
+In addition, all residents are given the opportunity to present case-based noon reports.

 All residents participate in scholarly projects and quality improvement projects under the guidance of faculty.
-Each year, residents compete with colleagues from other residency programs in Oregon at the annual Oregon Chapter Scientific Meeting of the American College of Physicians.
+Each year, residents compete with colleagues from other residency programs in Washington at the annual Washington Chapter Scientific Meeting of the American College of Physicians.